orkhanahmadov/orkhanahmadov.github.io/_posts/2024-02-27-testing-for-existence-of-controller-middlewares-in-laravel-without-invoking-them.md

 }
 ```

-Here you intentionally don't create/assign any user to session and try to access a route that requires authentication.
+Here you intentionally don't create/assign any user to the session and try to access a route that requires authentication.

 <!--more-->

 While they get the job done, when you have a lot of controllers that use the same middleware check it gets repetitive.
-You can’t also skip writing them as they make sure you don’t mistakenly leave any controller public.
+You can’t skip writing them as they ensure you don’t mistakenly leave any controller public.

-One option to solve this would be creating custom test assertion method on the main `TestCase` class, something like:
+One option to solve this would be creating a custom test assertion method on the main `TestCase` class, something like:

 ```php
 public function assertRouteRequiresAuth(string $route, string $method = 'get'): void